 Definitions

-- n.
-A surveyor's mark made on a stationary object of previously determined position and elevation and used as a reference point in tidal observations and surveys.
+- noun A surveyor's mark made on a stationary object of previously determined position and elevation and used as a reference point, as in geologic surveys or tidal observations.

-- v.
-To measure (a rival's product) according to specified standards in order to compare it with and improve one's own product.
+- transitive verb To measure (a rival's product) according to specified standards in order to compare it with and improve one's own product.

 - (Surveying) Any permanent mark to which other levels may be referred.